panchalpk20/panchalpk20/README.md

 ### Hi there!
 I'm Purushottam Panchal 👋

-I'm a Master's student in Computer Science at DePaul University with a strong background in software engineering and a passion for building scalable and efficient systems.
-I have a proven track record of optimizing backend solutions, automating workflows, and ensuring high application performance.
+I'm a software engineer and M.S.
+Computer Science candidate at DePaul University (expected Jun 2026).
+I build reliable backend systems, automation pipelines, and web applications — with hands-on experience across Java-based systems, C#/.NET services, and front-end work using TypeScript, HTML, and CSS.
+My repositories reflect a mix of academic and production work: Java-centric projects for systems and course assignments, full-stack web projects (C# + TypeScript) from web development courses, and distributed/automation projects that use scripting and cloud tools.

+Professional highlights include backend API development, CI/CD and automation (Jenkins, Azure DevOps), and cloud integrations on AWS and Azure.
+I focus on writing maintainable code, improving test coverage, and shipping features reliably.
 ---

 **What I'm currently up to:**